 Sustainable Fitchburg Online Map

-The City of Fitchburg Resolution to Address Global Climate Change through Clean Energy (R-26-19) was introduced to Common Council on January 22, 2019.
-The resolution allows the City to develop an Energy and Water Plan that includes a resiliency/sustainability and adaptation plan to deal with anticipated climate changes.
-It is an extension of the City's commitment in 2008 to use 25% of our municipal energy from renewable sources by 2025 through the State of Wisconsin's 25x25 Energy Independent Community Pledge.
+The City of Fitchburg Resolution to Address Global Climate Change through Clean Energy (R-26-19) was introduced to Common Council on January 22, 2019 and formally approved on February 26th, 2019.
+The resolution allows the City to develop an Energy and Water Plan that includes a resiliency, sustainability, and adaptation plan to deal with anticipated climate changes.
+Setting a goal of meeting 100% of the city's operational energy needs through renewable energy generation by 2030, the resolution is an extension of the City's 2008 commitment to generate 25% of municipal energy use from renewable sources by 2025 through the State of Wisconsin's 25x25 Energy Independent Community Pledge.

 Want to know more?
 Learn about the goals and benefits in these infographics.

 Share your thoughts with the Resource Conservation Commission.

 The RCC recommends policy, enforcement, and informational programs to promote the preservation and improvement of the environment.
 The RCC has made recommendations for meeting the Kyoto Protocol, and has suggestions for how individuals can reduce their carbon footprint.
 The RCC has a Community Outreach Subcommittee that plans educational programs for Fitchburg residents and businesses.
 Videos of RCC Outreach events are available in the “Other City Meetings and Events” section of the FACTv Streaming Media Archive.